gadzikk/projectsGit/README.md

 4.SafeSingleton(swimming pool)

+#DodawanieUzytkownika(adding an user)
+After adding project to eclipse we set configuration database on properities approximate in your computer in file : src//main/webapp//WEB-INF/spring/appServlet/servlet-context.xml , in the place :: bean id="dataSource..."
+We lunch the project on the tomcat server and we write an address in Mozilla firefox :: http://localhost:8080/DodawanieUzytkownika/

 #RestaurantWithHistory
 To test a program we compile it and after displaying user interface we move it in place we can also see the console Next we write the amount of meals we want to order and click TAKE ORDER button